Jenna and Chris

 Walking to the restaurant

 We arrived in Modena and went straight to Osteria Francescana.
 Three Michelin stars.
-We worked through the tasting menu slowly and tried not to laugh at how good it was.
+We worked through the tasting menu slowly , savouring every bite.

 The front of Osteria Francescana

 World-famous chef Massimo Bottura came out to talk to us at the end of the meal.
-He was excited that we had chosen to bring our baby (in Jenna's tummy) to enjoy his food.
-Such an unexpected treat.
+He was excited that we had chosen to bring our baby, still in Jenna's tummy, to enjoy his food.
+An unexpected treat.

 With Massimo Bottura